We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 10 years

 What we liked: Although this grill is powered by charcoal, it has an automatic propane start.
 That makes it incredibly easy (and quick) to turn on.
 It has four wheels for easy transport around your yard, and they lock into place for added stability.
-Cleaning it is as easy as pushing a button that releases ash into a catch below the grill.
-There’s even a weather-protected built-in bin to hold charcoal so it’s right at hand when you’re ready to grill.
+We liked the semi-circular, built-in lid holder and removable grate portion for adding charcoal.
+There’s even a weather-protected built-in bin to hold charcoal.

 Key Specs